emcrisostomo/latency-simulation/blog-post.md

 to:

-> “We’re at 78% utilization with high variance — this is expected.”
+> “We’re at 78% utilization with high variance.
+This is expected.”

 That’s not lowering standards.
 That’s raising understanding.